TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/dhcpserverrole.md

   * For managed disk VMs, please navigate to the [snapshots blade](https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.Compute%2Fsnapshots) to create a snapshot of the OS disk.
 For details instructions, see the article [Create a snapshot](https://docs.microsoft.com/azure/virtual-machines/windows/snapshot-copy-managed-disk)<br>
   * For unmanaged VMs save a copy of the OS disk by following the instructions at [Create a copy of a specialized Windows VM running in Azure](https://docs.microsoft.com/azure/virtual-machines/windows/create-vm-specialized#option-3-copy-an-existing-azure-vm)

-2. To resolve the issue, please try the steps below using the Azure virtual machine serial console.
+2. To resolve this issue, please try the steps below using the Azure virtual machine serial console.
 If you’re unfamiliar with the serial console or would like additional information, please refer to our user [guide](https://docs.microsoft.com/azure/virtual-machines/windows/serial-console).

 #### From the console: ####